outofcoffee/imposter/README.md

 Plugin information and examples are given below.

-_Note:_ The following examples apply regardless of whether you are running Imposter as a standalone Java application, or as a Docker container.
-They use the placeholder `<imposter>`, which you should replace as follows:
+_Note:_ The following examples can be used whether you are running Imposter as a standalone Java application, or as a Docker container.

 ### Running as a standalone Java application

-If you want to run Imposter as a standalone Java application, replace `<imposter>` with:
+If you want to run Imposter as a standalone Java application, use:

-    java -jar distro/build/libs/imposter.jar --plugin <plugin class> [args]
+    java -jar distro/build/libs/imposter.jar \
+            --plugin <plugin class> \
+            --configDir <config dir> \
+            [args]

 ...ensuring that you choose the right plugin class for the plugin you want to use, for example:

-    java -jar distro/build/libs/imposter.jar --plugin com.gatehill.imposter.plugin.rest.RestPluginImpl [args]
+    java -jar distro/build/libs/imposter.jar \
+            --plugin com.gatehill.imposter.plugin.rest.RestPluginImpl \
+            --configDir /path/to/config \
+            [args]

 ### Running as a Docker container

-If you want to run Imposter using Docker, replace `<imposter>` with:
+If you want to run Imposter using Docker, use:

-    docker run -ti -p 8443:8443 outofcoffee/imposter-rest [args]
+    docker run -ti -p 8443:8443 \
+            -v /path/to/config:/opt/imposter/config \
+            outofcoffee/imposter-rest [args]

 ...ensuring that you choose the right image for the plugin you wish to use.